-The absolute tool length is essential for the control in order to perform numerous functions (e.g., material removal simulation or).
+The absolute tool length is essential for the control in order to perform numerous functions (e.g., material removal simulation or Dynamic Collision Monitoring (DCM)).
 The absolute length of the touch probe is always referenced to the tool reference point.
-The machine tool builder usually defines the spindle nose as the tool reference point.
+The machine manufacturer usually defines the spindle nose as the tool reference point.